depthfirstlearning/depthfirstlearning.com/_posts/2018-07-10-DeepStack.markdown

   **Questions**:
   1. LT: Prove that in a zero-sum game, the Nash Equilibrium strategies are interchangeable.
      <details><summary>Hint</summary>
-     <p>Use the definition of a Nash Equilibria along with the fact that
+     <p>Use the definition of a Nash Equilibrium along with the fact that
      \(\mu_{i}(\sigma_{i}, \sigma_{-i}) + \mu_{-i}(\sigma_{i}, \sigma_{-i}) = c\).
      </p>
      </details>